 The Frontier S is a basic work truck with steel wheels and few creature comforts (not even a stereo, though you can get one as an option).
 A Work Truck package includes a spray-in bedliner and durable rubber floor mats.
 The SV and Desert Runner are both better equipped for use as a daily driver, with power accessories, cruise control and a Bluetooth-compatible sound system.
 The Frontier SL and Pro-4X get leather upholstery and navigation.

 In our reviews of the Nissan Frontier, we've been impressed by its rugged capabilities and easy-to-drive nature.
 It feels more maneuverable than its boxy styling and workaday purpose would suggest, and the optional V6 engine makes acceleration respectably quick.
 Downsides include uncomfortable rear seats and the lack of a regular-cab body style.
 Most of the Frontier's competitors have been redesigned or updated in recent years, but the Frontier hasn't changed much, and its age is showing.
 Still, the Frontier remains a useful truck for buyers who need pickup functionality in a reasonably sized package.

 Used Nissan Frontier Models

 In 2001, a face-lift gave the Nissan Frontier a more aggressive look.
-The fenders wore bolt-on extensions and the tailgate was more sculpted than that of any truck that came before it.
-This was also the year Nissan offered a supercharged version of the 3.3-liter V6 that produced 210 hp and 246 pound-feet of torque.
-A long bed and the "Open Sky" top (a huge power-operated fabric sunroof) for the Crew Cab were available in subsequent years.
+The fenders wore bolt-on extensions, and the tailgate was more sculpted.
+It was also the first year for the supercharged version of the 3.3-liter V6, which produced 210 hp and 246 pound-feet of torque.
+A long bed and an Open Sky top (a huge, power-operated fabric sunroof) for the crew cab were available in subsequent years.